 Dependency properties should generally be considered to be public properties.
-The nature of the Silverlight property system prevents the ability to make security guarantees about a dependency property value.
+The nature of the Windows Presentation Foundation (WPF) property system prevents the ability to make security guarantees about a dependency property value.

 This topic contains the following sections.

-Typically, dependency properties are implemented along with "wrapper" CLR properties that simplify getting or setting the property from an instance.
-But the wrappers are really just convenience properties that implement calls to the underlying GetValue and SetValue static methods that are used when interacting with dependency properties.
+Typically, dependency properties are implemented along with "wrapper" common language runtime (CLR) properties that simplify getting or setting the property from an instance.
+But the wrappers are really just convenience methods that implement the underlying GetValue and SetValue static calls that are used when interacting with dependency properties.
 Thinking of it in another way, the properties are exposed as common language runtime (CLR) properties that happen to be backed by a dependency property rather than by a private field.
 Security mechanisms applied to the wrappers do not parallel the property system behavior and access of the underlying dependency property.
-Placing a security demand on the CLR wrapper will prevent the use of the convenience method but will not prevent calls to GetValue or SetValue.
+Placing a security demand on the wrapper will only prevent the usage of the convenience method but will not prevent calls to GetValue or SetValue.
 Similarly, placing protected or private access level on the wrappers does not provide any effective security.
-Declaring the dependency property identifier internal or private will not work, because then the Silverlight property system cannot operate properly.

-Declaring a DependencyProperty identifier field private is not forbidden, and it can conceivably be used to help reduce the immediately exposed namespace of a custom class, but such a property should not be considered "private" in the same sense as the CLR language definitions define that access level, for reasons described in the next section.
+Declaring a DependencyProperty identifier field private is not forbidden, and it can conceivably be used to help reduce the immediately exposed namespace of a custom class, but such a property should not be considered "private" in the same sense as the common language runtime (CLR) language definitions define that access level, for reasons described in the next section.

-It is not generally useful, and it is potentially misleading, to declare a DependencyProperty field with any access level other than public.
-That access level only prevents someone from getting a reference to the instance from the declaring class.
-But there are aspects of the property system that return a DependencyProperty as the means of identifying a particular property as it exists on an instance of a class or a derived class instance, and this identifier is still usable in a SetValue call even if the original static identifier is declared as nonpublic.
+It is not generally useful, and it is potentially misleading, to declare a DependencyProperty as any access level other than public.
+That access level setting only prevents someone from being able to get a reference to the instance from the declaring class.
+But there are several aspects of the property system that will return a DependencyProperty as the means of identifying a particular property as it exists on an instance of a class or a derived class instance, and this identifier is still usable in a SetValue call even if the original static identifier is declared as nonpublic.
 Also, OnPropertyChanged virtual methods receive information of any existing dependency property that changed value.
 In addition, the GetLocalValueEnumerator method returns identifiers for any property on instances with a locally set value.